algo21-221040078/Assignment2/README.md

 return and the mimicking returns for size and BE/ME factors are close to 0.
 ## 2. Empirical Test
 ### 2.1 Environment
-1. Language: Python 3.7
+1. Environment: Python 3.7
-2. Package: pandas, numpy, datetime, os, statsmodels
+2. Package: pandas, os, statsmodels.api

 ### 2.1 Data
 We used the historical data of the Shanghai Stock Exchange 50 constituent stocks from February